-I’ve blogged recently about using dot cards and rekenreks to develop number sense, and today’s post focuses on another great tool–number bracelets.
-Like dot cards and rekenreks, number bracelets provide concrete practice for number combinations and composing/decomposing numbers.
+I wrote recently about using rekenreks to develop number sense, and today’s post focuses on another great tool–number bracelets.
+Like rekenreks, number bracelets provide concrete practice for number combinations and composing/decomposing numbers.

 Making Number Bracelets